ioccc-src/winner/1992/nathan/README.md

 I think the situation showed just how ridiculous US crypto regulations really were/are.
-Certain US federal officials can get away with shipping arms to certain nations in apparent violation of US laws, but I personally can't re-distribute a program contest winner to the network!
+Certain US federal officials can get away with shipping arms to certain nations in apparent violation of US laws, but I personally can't re-distribute a program contest entry to the network!

 ## Author's remarks: